quicwg/ops-drafts/draft-ietf-quic-manageability.md

 known by the network and therefore reordering tolerance should be considered as unknown.

-Note that the 5-tuple of a QUIC connnection can change due to migration.
+Note that the 5-tuple of a QUIC connection can change due to migration.
-In this case different flows are observed by the path and maybe be treated differently, as congestion control is usualy reset on migration (see also
+In this case different flows are observed by the path and maybe be treated differently, as congestion control is usually reset on migration (see also
 {{sec-flow-association}}).

 ## Handling ICMP Messages